puppetlabs/puppet-docs/source/pe/2.8/overview_whats_new.markdown

 ---

 ### Version 2.8.1
 PE 2.8.1 is a maintenance release.
 It includes a fix for a bug that caused Live Management and MCollective filtering failures.
 Some other minor bug fixes are also included.
 For details, check the [release notes](http://docs.puppetlabs.com/pe/latest/appendix.html#release-notes).
+Users of 2.8.0 are strongly encouraged to upgrade to 2.8.1.
+If you applied the 2.8.0 hotfix that predates the 2.8.1 release, you should still upgrade to 2.8.1 in order to get all of the latest fixes.

 ### Version 2.8.0
 PE 2.8.0 is a feature and maintenance release.
 Specifically, the 2.8.0 release includes: